martiensk/screaming-dodo/content/Heavens Gate.md

 ### Precipitating Events Leading to the Tragedy

 Leading up to 1997, several key events acted as catalysts for the tragic end of Heaven's Gate.
-The aging of the founders, especially the death of Bonnie Nettles in 1985, was a significant turning point.
+The ageing of the founders, especially the death of Bonnie Nettles in 1985, was a significant turning point.
 Her death forced Applewhite to re-evaluate their teachings, leading to a more pronounced focus on the urgency of their mission.

 - **Comet Hale-Bopp**: The discovery of the Hale-Bopp comet became a pivotal sign for the group.
 Applewhite claimed a spacecraft was trailing the comet, and this was their signal for departure to the Next Level.
 - **Culmination of Beliefs**: The group's intense preparation for their "exit" was a reflection of the culmination of years of indoctrination and belief restructuring.